 Visa applications after a 221(g)

 Whenever someone applies for a U.S. visa, they will be asked if they have ever been refused a U.S. visa in the past.
 The applicant must answer the question truthfully.
-It is usually imperative that applicants answer this question honestly and that they are prepared to explain why their application was refused, even if the 221(g) visa refusal was for something as minimal.
+It is usually imperative that applicants answer this question honestly and that they are prepared to explain why their application was refused, even if the 221(g) visa refusal was for something trivial.
 Failing to tell the truth about your previous visa applications can result in a denial.

 221(g) refusal assistance